 Another reason an airplane can float is the ground effect or a sudden gust of air that generates lift over the wings.

 Therefore even if you perform flawlessly, the ground effect can result in the airplane bouncing.

 The best practice to recover from floating is adding a little power and not allowing the airplane to sink fast.
 Even at 10 feet, a high sink rate will cause a harsh impact.

 Your aircraft’s landing gears will bounce with that hard impact on the ground.

 Prevention of a porpoising aircraft begins from the downwind leg and how you react after your plane’s first bounce.

 If you think the aircraft is going for a second bounce, don’t allow it to have a nosedive.
 Instead, go around for a second attempt at landing.

 Dangers of porpoising on landing.

-Porpoising on landing and failure to recovery will induce the airplane to nose dive.
+Porpoising on landing and failure to recover will induce the airplane to nose dive.
 A nosedive at high airspeed indicates a severe impact on the ground, breaking the landing gears and propeller leaving the pilots and passengers injured.

-As a pilot, don’t wait until you enter a porpoise landing or never try too hard to bring the airplane to the ground.
+As a pilot, don’t wait until you enter a porpoise landing, or never try too hard to bring the airplane to the ground.
 If the situation comes to that, the only thing you can do is to go around.